gn0262487838/COVID-19-test/README.md

-# COVID-19 Only Academic Use
+# COVID-19 Only Exercise Use

 ## Install on Ubuntu(AWS)